 What Does A Student Learn At Osteopathic DO Medical School?

-In addition to the pre-clinical and clinical course work completed in allopathic medical school, osteopathic medical students complete at least 200 training hours in osteopathic manipulative medicine, OMM during DO school.
+In addition to the pre-clinical and clinical coursework completed in allopathy med school, osteopathic medical students complete at least 200 training hours in osteopathic manipulative medicine, OMM during DO school.
 This training includes both didactic based lectures to learn the pathophysiology and anatomy associated with OMM as well as an in person, hands on lab.
 In lab, DO students practice and perfect OMM techniques including muscle energy, facilitated positional release, and Still's technique.
-More medically reviewed information about OMM performed by DO physicians is published by The American Ostepathic Association (AOA) may be found here : https://osteopathic.org/what-is-osteopathic-medicine/osteopathic-manipulative-treatment/
+More medically reviewed information about OMM performed by DO physicians is published by The American Osteopathic Association (AOA) may be found here : https://osteopathic.org/what-is-osteopathic-medicine/osteopathic-manipulative-treatment/

 Do I Need A Good MCAT Score and GPA For Admission to MD or DO School?